Sarah Barry’s secret mission reports prior to UBF’s split from the church– part 2

 Rec’d at Nashville, Tenn., June 8, 1956

-This is the first time we are introduced to the future founder of UBF Lee.
-This maybe the first time were Lee has been idolized.
-What is very interesting to note is that Barry makes it seems like Lee is the very example of a Christian household without mentioning other Christians
+This is not future founder of UBF Lee.
+What is very interesting to note is that Barry makes it seems like Lee is the very example of a Christian household without mentioning other Christians.

 I would who was that newspaper reporter and which newspaper he worked for